-Objective/Timeframe(s) Continue to enforce accessibility requirements through development approvals throughout the planning cycle.
+Objective/ Timeframe (s) Enforce Continue to enforce accessibility requirements through development approvals throughout the planning cycle.
 Create a housing resources webpage that connects developers and residents to accessibility resources such as home retrofit guides, universal design standards that can increase in-unit accessibility, among other housing related information and resources by Summer 2023.
-Residents and property owners will be notified of updates to the City's website through the City's monthly e-newsletters that are sent to the City's listserv.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 1.1, 4.1, 4.4
+City will accommodate residents and developers' needs and create material that is accessible to underserved population and those with special needs.
+Residents and property owners will be notified of updates to the City's website through the City's

+monthly e-newsletters that are sent to the City's listserv.

+Timeframe Short-term and Middle-term

+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 1.1, 4.1, 4.4